conflux-fans/pos-pool/contract/README.md

 After the command runs successfully, you will get the `PoSPool` contract address, and add it to `.env` file as `POOL_ADDRESS`.

-The `PoolManager` address can be used to set up the pool UI, when the UI is ready, Conflux Core Space users can stake CFX to the pool to earn PoS rewards.
+The `PoolManager` address can be used to set up the pool UI, when the UI is ready, Conflux Core Space users can stake CFX to the pool and earn PoS rewards.

 **Note: The commands above are for testnet, if you want to deploy the contracts to mainnet, change the `--network` parameter to `cfxMainnet`.**

-### Additional Components
+## Additional Components

 If you want your pool to support eSpace, or support participation in Conflux on-chain parameters voting and community governance voting, you need to deploy the additional components.
 Check related documents for how to deploy them.

 * [Deploy eSpace Pool Contract](./docs/howTo/DepolyEspacePool.md)
 * [Deploy Core Space Governance](./docs/howTo/DeployCoreSpaceVotingEscrow.md)